Relationships Part 2: Effectively Communicating Your Illness

 Communicating Your Illness

 When the opportunity arises to tell another person about your having fibromyalgia, be careful how much you tell them.
 You don’t want to overwhelm them with too much information or confusing medical jargon.
 Fibromyalgia is a mysterious and complex illness that baffles fibromyalgia sufferers and physicians.
-Trying to explain to those not connected in any way to the illness can leave both parties in the dark of communication.
-Give a brief straight-to-the-point summary of the illness avoiding uncommon terms.
+Explaining the condition to those not connected can leave both parties in the dark of communication.
+Give a brief, straight-to-the-point summary of the illness, avoiding uncommon terms.

 For example, say,

-“I have fibromyalgia or fibro for short.
-It affects my entire body in some kind of way but in particular my nerves and muscles.
+“I have fibromyalgia, or fibro for short.
+It affects my entire body in some way, particularly my nerves and muscles.
 In addition to overall unexplained body aches, it also causes chronic fatigue and digestive issues.
 It’s like having the flu or over-exercising every day.
-It doesn’t have a cure, and will never go away despite treatments.
+It doesn’t have a cure and will never go away despite treatments.
 Some days are better than others, but having others to support and understand me helps with healing.”

 While talking to the other person use positive body language such as making eye contact, not crossing your arms in a defensive manner, and smiling in a genuine way.
 Often times people have a tendency to speak fast when nervous, so make sure to breathe deep and speak slowly in order for the other person to fully receive your message.